How To Prevent Catheter Blockages or Obstructions

 • Check the pH of your urine for high alkaline levels.
 Urinary pH levels between 4.5 to 8 are considered normal, but anything below 6.7 can increase the chances of encrustation.
 Citrates and sodium can help make the urine less alkaline.

 • Check your eligibility for free catheters through Aeroflow Urology.
-Check to see if you qualify today.
-Our Continence Care Specialists will match you with the right catheter type that you can receive monthly, at no cost to you, through your insurance.
+Check to see if you qualify today!
+Our Continence Care Specialists will match you with the right catheter type that you can receive monthly at no cost to you through your insurance.

 How to Get Catheter Supplies Through Insurance

 We can assist you in getting high-quality catheters from leading manufacturers such as Cure, Coloplast, Bard, Hollister, and more, at no cost through your insurance policy.
-We work with all major insurance providers, including Medicare and Medicaid, to help you maximize your insurance benefits and stop paying for your catheter supplies out of pocket.
+We work with all major insurance providers, including Medicare and Medicaid, to help you maximize your insurance benefits and stop paying for your catheter supplies out of pocket

-Dr. Aleece Fosnight
+Aleece Fosnight

-Aleece Fosnight, MSPAS, PA-C, CSC-S, CSE, NCMP, IF is a Medical Advisor and Writer for Aeroflow Urology and a board-certified physician assistant specializing in sexual medicine, women’s health, and urology.
+Aleece Fosnight, MSPAS, PA-C, CSC-S, CSE, NCMP, IF, HAES is a Medical Advisor and Writer for Aeroflow Urology and a board-certified physician assistant specializing in sexual medicine, women’s health, and urology.
 In 2019, she opened up her own private practice, the Fosnight Center for Sexual Health, and implemented the sexual health grand rounds curriculum at her local hospital and residency program.

 Aleece is also the founder of the Fosnight Foundation, a non-profit organization dedicated to the education and training of professionals in the sexual health field and providing funding for access to healthcare services in her local community.